 11. Report the attack to the authorities: Reporting it to law enforcement and cybersecurity experts can help them to intervene in real-time, track down the attackers, and prevent future attacks.

 12. Change passwords: After the attack, it's essential to change your passwords to prevent attackers from accessing your accounts.

 13. Comply with GDPR response: we've seen that ransomware is not only about encrypting data but also about data breaches.
 You should respond correctly to avoid fines for not properly managing your customers' data.

-Related reading: Disaster recovery plan: 3 best practices (tested by Veeam and Gartner) for 2023
+Related reading: Disaster recovery plan: 3 best practices for 2023

 Once you've done all the security checks and gotten rid of the ransomware, do a post-mortem analysis.
 In a nutshell, identify these 3 things: